Expert-elicitation method for non-parametric joint priors using normalizing flows: Methodology

 A key task in the setup stage of the elicitation process is the selection of target quantities and elicitation techniques to effectively gather the expert information.
 Two main criteria should guide this selection: \emph{interpretability} and \emph{informativeness} \citep{mikkola2023prior,crowder1992bayesian,da2019prior,garthwaite2005statistical}. \paragraph{Selecting Target Quantities} \emph{Interpretability} refers to the selection of target quantities that allows domain experts to meaningfully express their knowledge based on their experience and expertise \citep{garthwaite2013prior}.
 Target quantities on the same scale as the outcome variable (cf., \emph{observable} quantities) are considered to be highly interpretable \citep{da2019prior,manderson2023translating}.
 In contrast, target quantities that refer to model parameters are more challenging to interpret, especially when the outcome variable is not on the same scale as the model parameters \citep{kadane1998experiences,kadane1980interactive}.
 Therefore, it is sometimes advocated asking experts exclusively about observable quantities \citep{kadane1998experiences}.
 We share the view of \citet{denham2007geographically} that the appropriateness of either approach depends on the specific problem being addressed and the type of expert providing the information.

-Guided by this idea, we define a target quantity in our framework in the most general sense as a function of the trainable hyperparameters of the prior: $z_i = c_i(\lambda)$.
-If we want to elicit the expert's knowledge regarding the outcome variable, we obtain the target quantity by defining the function $c_i$ as a query to the prior predictive distribution $p(y) = \int p(y \mid \theta) p_\lambda(\theta) d \theta$, marginalizing the likelihood over the prior: $z_i = c_i(\lambda) \equiv y$.
-Here, $z_i$ refers to the distribution of an observable quantity.
-However, if we want to elicit expert knowledge about a model parameter $\theta_k$, for instance, available due to previous experiments or results from meta-analyses, we define $c_i$ as a simple projection on $\theta_k$: $z_i = c_i(\lambda) \equiv \theta_k $.
-In this case, $z_i$ refers to the distribution of a model parameter.
+Guided by this idea, we define a target quantity within our framework in the most general sense as a function of the trainable hyperparameters of the prior: $z_i = c_i(\lambda)$ for $i=1,\ldots,I$.
+Typically, multiple target quantities ($I$ in total) are elicited from the user to inform different aspects of the data-generating process.
+For instance, if we want to query the expert regarding the outcome variable (i.e., the observable space), one of the target quantities can be simply defined as $z_i=y$.
+This is obtained by defining the function $c_i$ as a query to the prior predictive distribution $p(y) = \int p(y \mid \theta) p_\lambda(\theta) d \theta$, where the likelihood is marginalized over the prior.
+Note that this expression is not just a constant as it refers to the prior predictive distribution and should not be confused with the marginal likelihood of observed data (see for this point also \citet{hartmann2020flexible}).
+As another example, expert knowledge may be elicited about the parameter space.
+In this case, the target quantity is defined as $z_i=\theta_k$, which is obtained by defining $c_i$ as a simple projection onto $\theta_k$.
 In this way, we can also accommodate any other target quantity that can be derived from the model parameters or the data \citep[e.g., $R^2$; the proportion of variance explained by the model;][]{gelman2019r}.